OlehTysovskyi/Tysovskyi.University.Monobank/README.md

 ## List of Application Features

-1. **User Registration:** Users can sign up for a Monobank account using their Google credentials or email, ensuring a secure and hassle-free registration process.
+1. **User Registration**: Users can sign up for a Monobank account using their Google credentials or email, ensuring a secure and hassle-free registration process.

-2. **Account Dashboard:** Upon logging in, users are greeted with a personalized dashboard displaying an overview of their account balances, recent transactions, and other relevant information.
+2. **Account Dashboard**: Upon logging in, users are greeted with a personalized dashboard displaying an overview of their account balances, recent transactions, and other relevant information.

-3. **Transaction History:** Users can view a detailed history of their transactions, including date, amount, and transaction type, providing transparency and accountability.
+3. **Transaction History**: Users can view a detailed history of their transactions, including date, amount, and transaction type, providing transparency and accountability.

-4. **Money Transfer:** Users can easily transfer funds between their accounts or to other Monobank users, facilitating seamless peer-to-peer transactions.
+4. **Money Transfer**: Users can easily transfer funds between their accounts or to other Monobank users, facilitating seamless peer-to-peer transactions.

-5. **Bill Payments:** Monobank allows users to conveniently pay their bills directly from their accounts, eliminating the need for manual payment processing.
+5. **Bill Payments**: Monobank allows users to conveniently pay their bills directly from their accounts, eliminating the need for manual payment processing.

-6. **Savings Goals:** Users can set savings goals and track their progress over time, helping them achieve their financial objectives more effectively.
+6. **Savings Goals**: Users can set savings goals and track their progress over time, helping them achieve their financial objectives more effectively.

-7. **Budgeting Tools:** Monobank provides users with tools and insights to create and manage budgets, empowering them to make smarter financial decisions.
+7. **Budgeting Tools**: Monobank provides users with tools and insights to create and manage budgets, empowering them to make smarter financial decisions.

-8. **Customer Support:** Users can access customer support directly from the application, enabling quick resolution of any issues or inquiries they may have.
+8. **Customer Support**: Users can access customer support directly from the application, enabling quick resolution of any issues or inquiries they may have.

-9. **Security Features:** Monobank implements robust security measures, including two-factor authentication and encryption, to safeguard user data and prevent unauthorized access.
+9. **Security Features**: Monobank implements robust security measures, including two-factor authentication and encryption, to safeguard user data and prevent unauthorized access.

-10. **Notifications:** Users receive real-time notifications for important account activities, such as deposits, withdrawals, and upcoming payments, keeping them informed at all times.
+10. **Notifications**: Users receive real-time notifications for important account activities, such as deposits, withdrawals, and upcoming payments, keeping them informed at all times.

-11. **Feedback Mechanism:** Monobank allows users to provide feedback and suggestions directly through the application, fostering continuous improvement and user satisfaction.
+11. **Feedback Mechanism**: Monobank allows users to provide feedback and suggestions directly through the application, fostering continuous improvement and user satisfaction.

 ## Technologies Used

-- **Frontend:** React
+- **Frontend**: React
-- **Backend:** Express
+- **Backend**: Express
-- **Database ORM:** Sequelize
+- **Database ORM**: Sequelize
-- **Authentication:** Passport.js with Google OAuth 2.0
+- **Authentication**: Passport.js with Google OAuth 2.0
-- **Cloud Platform:** Vercel
+- **Cloud Platform**: Vercel
-- **CI/CD:** GitHub Actions
+- **CI/CD**: GitHub Actions

 Using React for the frontend, Express for the backend, Sequelize for database operations, and Passport.js with Google OAuth 2.0 strategy for authentication provides a robust foundation for building a scalable, responsive, and secure digital banking application like Monobank.